PulmTools Student ABG Workflow

 pH is high and PaCO₂ is low, pointing toward respiratory alkalosis.
 This is a common ABG pattern to see in anxiety, pain, or early hypoxemic states.

-Use ABGenius if you want repeated practice cases, active recall, and faster pattern recognition.
+Use ABGenius if you want repeated cases, active recall, and faster pattern recognition.

 Practice with ABGenius

-Use the ABG Analyzer if you already have values and want a fast interpretation for bedside use.
+Use the ABG Analyzer if you already have values and want a fast interpretation for real-world use.

 Open ABG Analyzer